 The do-it-yourself way to fund your start-up

 Ever find yourself brimming with a great business proposition but no means to fund it?
 Or maybe it’s your spouse or son/daughter who want to go head long in business but lack the finances.
+Here’s how a ULIP can help you fund your start-up!

 Age of the off-beat